-- 7.3.1 The original cost estimate for the highway measures for A34 Sprint reported to Cabinet on 17th December 2019 was approximately £50.0m with £16.0m of that budget allocated to highway works within the Birmingham boundary.
-However, at that time TfWM only had £32.1m available and so the scheme originally reported to Cabinet was split into two phases, with Phase 1 delivered ahead of the Commonwealth Games with the funding which WMCA then had available, and Phase 2 delayed until further funding could be secured. - 7.3.2 WMCA have now secured a further £56.0m to carry out a Phase 2 of works on the A34 and A45 Sprint corridors, through central government's City Region Sustainable Transport Settlement (CRSTS) capital grants.
-It is estimated that the cost of delivering the further highway measures proposed for A34 Phase 2 within the Birmingham boundary will be £4.600m which will be the responsibility of WMCA to fund from the CRSTS allocation.
-A contingency sum of £1.000m has been incorporated into the scheme costs following completion of the Quantified Risk Assessment.
+7.3.1 The original cost estimate for the highway measures for A45 Sprint Phase 1 reported to Cabinet on 17th March 2020 was approximately £55.4m with £35.0m of that budget allocated to highway works within the Birmingham boundary.
+At that time TfWM split into two phases, with Phase 1 delivered ahead of the Commonwealth Games with the funding which WMCA then had available, and Phase 2 delayed until further funding could be secured.

+- 7.3.2 WMCA have now secured a further £56.0m to carry out a Phase 2 of works on the A34 and A45 Sprint corridors, through central government's City Region Sustainable Transport Settlement (CRSTS) capital grants.
+It is estimated that the cost of the further highway measures proposed for A45 Phase 2 within Birmingham will be £9.000m including contingencies, which will be the responsibility of WMCA to fund from the CRSTS allocation.
 There will be no call on City Council funding for delivery of these measures. - 7.3.3 These works will be subject to a legal agreement between the City Council and WMCA.
 This legal agreement will not be subject to a Bond from WMCA, as they are a public-sector body and the scheme is predominantly public-funded.
 In the unlikely event of non-performance by WMCA then the legal agreement would give the City Council power to step in and complete works.
 The City Council would have to underwrite the resulting costs initially but would be able to recover these costs from WMCA under the terms of the legal agreement. - 7.3.4 £0.020m of initial development fees were approved by the Assistant Director, Transport and Connectivity on 12th December 2022.
 This covers officers working with TfWM on agreeing the designs, assisting with stakeholder engagement, and producing this FBC.
-These costs will be reimbursed by WMCA but are separate to the legal agreement for delivery. - 7.3.5 City Council costs for the delivery stage are estimated to be £0.280m are for staff time for design reviews, site inspections, time spent in relation to the preparation of legal agreements and all costs in relation to the temporary and permanent traffic regulation orders.
+These costs will be reimbursed by WMCA but are separate to the legal agreement for delivery. - 7.3.5 City Council costs for the delivery stage are estimated to be £0.300m are for staff time for design reviews, site inspections, time spent in relation to the preparation of legal agreements and all costs in relation to the temporary and permanent traffic regulation orders.
 These costs will be reimbursed by WMCA under the terms of the legal agreement, with quarterly invoices submitted retrospectively by the City Council.
-As the majority of work will be under Section 8 rather than Section 278 terms, and the input required is different from that for private developer schemes, the City Council will be reimbursed based on actual costs incurred rather than

-- a fixed fee percentage.
+As the majority of work will be under Section 8 rather than Section 278 terms, and the input required is different from that for private developer schemes, the City Council will be reimbursed based on actual costs incurred rather than a fixed fee percentage.
 This will be subject to an agreed cap on overhead rates of 15%.
 This was approved at S151 Spend Control Board on the 31st January 2024. - 7.3.6 There will be a further cost on the City Council of £0.020m for one BLE camera which will be procured by the City Council, including the first year's maintenance and support.
-This cost will be funded by WMCA via a grantfunding contribution which will be included in the overall legal agreement.
+This cost will be funded by WMCA via a grant-funding contribution which will be included in the overall legal agreement.